parmsam/quarto-clipper-llm-app/README.md

 ## Dependencies

-After downloading the Quarto file you generate, if you want to render out the flashcards or quiz file using Quarto, you'll need my [quarto-flashcards](https://github.com/parmsam/quarto-flashcards/) and  [quarto-quiz](https://github.com/parmsam/quarto-quiz) extension in your Quarto project.
+After downloading the Quarto file you generate, if you want to render out the flashcards or quiz file using Quarto, you'll may need the [quarto-flashcards](https://github.com/parmsam/quarto-flashcards/), [quarto-quiz](https://github.com/parmsam/quarto-quiz), [quarto-live](https://github.com/r-wasm/quarto-live), or other extension in your Quarto project.

 ## Adding templates for more output types